SonarSource/sonar-text/CONTRIBUTING.md

     - rspecKey: SXXXX
       id: fakecloud-api-key
       metadata:
+        # This does not influence the rule name
         name: FakeCloud API Key

       detection:
         matching:
           # Matching guidelines: As a best practice, make the regexes as less